eduardoe92/URL/README.md

 - **JavaScript**: Programming language used for the project's logic.
 - **HTML**: Markup language for the structure of the application.
 - **CSS**: Styling language to design the appearance of the application.
+- **PostgreSQL**: As a database for user registration and generated QR codes.

 ## 🌐 Deployment